mcbolin22/T3p7/README.md

 - [x] Cries
 - [x] Shiny chance
+    - [] Shiny cry
 - [x] Team generator
-    - select number of Pokemon to generate in the team
+    - [] select number of Pokemon to generate in the team

 - [ ] Fetch with headers